Paolo Troilo

 Italy

-Paolo is an hyperrealist artist who paints with fingers.
+The hyperrealist artist who paints with fingers.

-We would all love to be in a transparent world, being able to move elegantly when it is not asked of us.
-Water demands no respect, it leaves us free to decide, this, deserves respect
+“We would all love to be suspended in a transparent world, to move with grace when it's not required, and most importantly, because it's not required.
+Water doesn't demand respect; it leaves us free to decide, and that deserves respect.”

 Simone Bramante